jennyballif/jennyballif.github.io/_posts/2017-05-13-frequently-asked-questions.md

 Yep.
 I was diagnosed with Hodgkin's Lymphoma when I was 20 years old, and went through six months of chemotherapy and radiation.
 Lost my hair and had terrible nausea... all that stuff.
 After the birth of my third child I had post-partum depression.
 And the depression was worse than the cancer.
 That's a whole different topic than Science Mom stuff, but the upshot is that depression is a very real illness.
 If you or someone you know is struggling with depression, be kind and patient with them.
 Reach out for help, and know that you're not alone.

-{% include image.html url="https://raw.github.com/jennyballif/jennyballif.github.io/master/images/FAQ/Bald.png" description="Scientist in Secret Lab." maxwidth="600px" %}
+{% include image.html url="https://raw.github.com/jennyballif/jennyballif.github.io/master/images/FAQ/Bald.jpg" description="Jenny Ballif smiling while bald after chemotherapy" maxwidth="600px" %}

 #### WHAT ARE YOU WORKING ON NEXT?